piccaso/sanguino-core-for-arduino-1.0-sdk/README.txt

-My attempt to integrate Sanguino to Arduino sdk 1.0
+My attempt to integrate Sanguino to Arduino 1.0 SDK.